BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_2_Integrating_Addresses_Descriptors.md

 the same.
 Which is of course the whole point of descriptors!
 They are deterministically derived in the same way every time.

-The main purpose of this function would be to export addresses to other services (for example, if you wanted to export watch-only addresses to another wallet-app of if you wanted to watch a multisig address, as we will in chapter 7).
+The main purpose of the `deriveaddresses function would be to export addresses to other services (for example, if you wanted to export watch-only addresses to another wallet-app of if you wanted to watch a multisig address, as we will in [Chapter 7](g07_0_Expanding_Bitcoin_Transactions_Multisigs.md)).

 > 📖 ***What is a watch-only address?*** A watch-only address allows you to watch for transactions related to an address (or to a whole